+In 1544, Portuguese sailors passing the verdant island of present-day Taiwan referred to it as “Ilha Formosa,” or “Beautiful Island.”
 For any traveller who has gazed at its towering tree-clad mountains, its soaring cliffs, its white and black sand beaches and breaking surf, it would be hard to disagree with those early mariners.

 People have lived on the Beautiful Island for almost as long as they have trodden on this planet.
 At Chouqu and Gangzilin in Zuozhen District, remains have been found that date back 20,000 to 30,000 years, while tools discovered in Changbin may be as much as 15,000 years old.

-The ancestors of Taiwan’s aboriginal people are believed to have arrived from across the Taiwan Strait some 5,000 years ago, while the Netherlands colonized the island in the 17th century.
+The ancestors of Taiwan’s Indigenous people are believed to have arrived from across the Taiwan Strait some 5,000 years ago, while the Netherlands colonized the island in the 17th century.
 Shortly after the arrival of the Dutch, the Han Chinese travelled across the now Strait of Taiwan, and remain the predominant ethnic group to this day.

 In 1662, the Dutch were driven from Taiwan by the Ming dynasty, who were in turn defeated by the Qing dynasty over a century later.
 They remained on the island until 1895, when they ceded Taiwan to the Empire of Japan.
 After Japan’s defeat at the end of the Second World War, Taiwan—known as the Republic of China—was ruled by the Chinese Nationalist Party, or Kuomintang, under the leadership of Chiang Kai-shek.

 Taiwan’s varied history has left its mark throughout the country with evidence of Ming, Qing and even Japanese rule still present, as well as aboriginal culture.
 Mandarin is the official language and Buddhism and Taoism the predominant religions, with English only spoken in the major cities and some tourist spots.